genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

 }
 ```

 User JamieDoe has the correct entry in the ENTITY_VISIBILITY auth cache map for Counterparty with ID = 1.
-But JamieDoe's RIGHT_CODE is SUPPORT, so they are not authorised to enter a trade -  because the event handler requires the RIGHT_CODE to be TRADER.
+But JamieDoe's RIGHT_CODE is SUPPORT, so he is not authorised to enter a trade.
+Only users whose RIGHT_CODE is TRADER can use this event handler.